Young Carers Group

-For parents too having a named contact at school is helpful, especially when circumstances change, and Mrs Laird is always happy to speak to concerned families.
+For parents too having a named contact at school is helpful, especially when circumstances change, and Mrs Wright is always happy to speak to concerned families.

 An important part of the groups ethos is to raise awareness in the community of the role of young carers and assemblies, staff training, and events such as celebrating National Young Carers Day all contribute to this and help to ensure that the young carers in our midst are admired for what they do.